 2.2.
-How to use the semantic enrichment demonstrator
+How to use the interactive user interface

-To run the semantic enrichment demonstrator the user must first execute from the Anaconda PowerShell prompt, and within the virtual environment created during the installation procedure, the Python script mat_builder.py.
-Once executed, the script will tell the user the address at which the demonstrator can be accessed through some web browser of preference (Figure 1).
+To run the semantic enrichment processor's interactive user interface, the user must first open an Anaconda PowerShell prompt and then, within the virtual environment created during the installation procedure, execute the Python script mat_builder_ui.py.
+Once executed, the script will tell the user the address at which the interactive user interface can be accessed through some web browser of preference (Figure 1).